-Graduates of the nested Diploma of Journalism qualification from Macleay College, who have passed all units, may gain entry by way of credit transfer into the Bachelor of Journalism.
-Applicants should submit an 'Application for Course Credit' with the Office of the Registrar during the last trimester of their Diploma study at Macleay College but no later than five working days before the trimester's Census Day.
+Graduates of the nested Diploma of Journalism may gain entry by way of credit transfer into the Bachelor of Journalism qualification from Macleay College at the completion of their studies.
+Applicants should submit an 'Application for Course Credit' with the Office of the Registrar during the last trimester of their Diploma of Journalism studies but no later than five working days before the trimester's Census Day.
 For more information on how to make an application for internal articulation, please refer to the college Course Credit Policy.